danielc92/django-sandbox/README.md

 - Tested MCE widget for html editing functionality
 - Setting and getting cached queries
 - Setting and getting cached session (note `SESSION_ENGINE` and `SESSION_COOKIE_AGE` used to control TTL)
+- Creating account (based on UserCreationForm)
+- Logging in with account (updating session)
+- Logging out (clearing session)

 # Notes
 - When created a model/form class which uses ImageField make sure request.FILES is passed into form model (eg DogForm(request.POST, request.FILES))